I recently returned from a ten-day camping and hiking trip with my husband.

 4. Get away from air pollution and take a deep breath

 Most of us don’t even realize how much pollution we breathe in everyday, until we get out of the city and take a breath of fresh air.
 When you get away from the traffic, you also get away for its pollution.
 As the noise dissipates and you find yourself naturally relaxing, you’ll automatically take a deep, cleansing breath.
-Go on, breath deep!
+Go on, breathe deep!
 Relax!

 5. Get away from the couch and move your body